AriFordsham/GHCWiki/template-haskell/reify.md

   r <- newIORef (Nothing :: Maybe LocalTypeEnv
   ```

-  Perhaps the annotation could be implemented with a new data constructor of the `Tickish` type.
+  Perhaps the annotation could be implemented by extending the `Tickish` datatype with a new data constructor.
 - When the type checker finds the annotation it writes to it the local typing environment:

   ```wiki